-These packets, mailed to thousands of househeroj throughout Manitoba, forth the bulk of the Christmas Seal Campaign, said Mr. Speirs.
+These packets, mailed to thousands of househout throughout Manitoba, form the bulk of the Christmas Seal Campaign, said Mr. Speirs.
 But we also receive invaluable assistance from the province's newspapers, radio and television stations who donate much free time and space to inform the public about the need for tuberculosis preventive services.

-To all of these people, and to the thousands of citizens who support our work, go our warmest and heartfelt thanks, paralysis, accident, rheumatoid arthritis, and amputation.
+To all of these people, and to the thousands of citizens who support our work, go our warmest and heartfelt thanks.